BradDaniels732/Final-Project/README.md

-# Final-Project
+# SP500-stock-prediction
-Analysis of stock returns and a Deep Learning Prediction Model
+Predict future movement of individual stock (in SP500) using ARIMA, LSTMs, KMeans and Neural Network